 As you can see, there are many required procedures involved in properly administering an estate.
 Because the Executor/Administrator has the sole authority to act on behalf of the estate, he or she also has a fiduciary obligation to the estate’s beneficiaries.
 Therefore, an Executor/Administrator may be held personally liable for failing to properly manage an estate’s assets.

-If your loved one has died and you are an Executor/Administrator, contact the qualified estate administration/probate attorneys at Pfeiffer Bruno who can assist you through the estate administration process to ensure that all procedures are properly followed.
+If your loved one has died and you are an Executor/Administrator, contact the qualified estate administration/probate attorneys at Bruno Law who can assist you through the estate administration process to ensure that all procedures are properly followed.
 Call us today in PA at 610-258-4003 in NJ at 908-454-7100 or email us.